enj/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 The resource names must be usernames, group names or values in the user extras accoringly.
 - `impersonate:serviceaccount` that limits the impersonator to impersonate the serviceaccount with the certain name/namespace.
 The resource must be `serviceaccounts`.
-- `impersonate:node` that limits the impersonator to impersonate the node only.
+- `impersonate:arbitrary-node` that limits the impersonator to impersonate the node only.
 The resource must be `nodes`, and the resourceName should be the name of the node.
 The impersonator must have this verb to impersonate a node.
-- `impersonate:scheduled-node` that limits the impersonator to impersonate the node the impersonator is running on.
+- `impersonate:associated-node` that limits the impersonator to impersonate the node the impersonator is running on.
 The resources must be `nodes`.
 For a controller impersonating the node that it is running on, it will need to know the node name obtained via downward API:
 ```yaml